cfrg/draft-irtf-cfrg-pairing-friendly-curves/draft-irtf-cfrg-pairing-friendly-curves-11.md

 ## Barreto-Lynn-Scott Curves

-A BLS curve [@!BLS02] is a another family of pairing-frinedly curves proposed in 2002.
+A BLS curve [@!BLS02] is a another family of pairing-friendly curves proposed in 2002.
 Similar to BN curves, a pairing over BLS curves constructs optimal Ate pairings.

 A BLS curve is defined by elliptic curves `E` and `E'` parameterized by a well-chosen integer `t`.